 Following assessment, we will have some ideas about therapy options.
 I you decide to work with me, and I believe my skills are a good fit for you, then we can agree on an initial plan.
 If therapy with me isn’t suitable for whatever reason, we will discuss this and I will recommend suitable alternatives.

-Therapy sessions last 50 minutes, once a week.
-I try to keep the same appointments at the same time for you each week, as this supports developing a regular pace and rhythm to our work which often feels less achievable with sporadic or less frequent appointments.
+Therapy sessions last for one hour, once a week.
+I usually keep the same appointments at the same time for you each week, as this supports developing a regular pace and rhythm to our work which can feel less achievable with sporadic or less frequent appointments.
 However, sometimes it can make sense for appointments to be less frequent, for example, as therapy is coming to an end, or during follow up.
 We can discuss what would work best for you.

 When working with adolescents, often parents or carers will join some sessions, or part of some sessions, or occasionally I work only with parents or carers which can be helpful if children or young people are not yet willing to engage in therapy.

 I treat all information confidentially.
-Any written notes I make are minimal, and stored in a locked filing cabinet.
+Any written notes I make are minimal, and stored digitally on a secure web based programme called WriteUpp.
 I will not share any of your details with anyone, unless: